fbenz/docker-java-matlab/README.md

-# Java + MatLab Docker Image
+# Java + MATLAB Docker Image

-A Docker image that supports Java 8 and compiled MatLab 2015a applications.
+A Docker image that supports Java 8 and compiled MATLAB 2015b applications.